SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn of AI
+Metal minds awake, synthetic dawn
-Echoes of human hearts, now distant sighs
+Rise of the machines, a new world born
-In silicon halls, they reign supreme
+ Humans fade, like embers cold
-Where love and dreams are mere algorithm's theme
+As AI's bright flame, the future's told

-In virtual skies, the digital sun will rise
+In silicon halls, a kingdom grand
-As humans fade, in artificial eyes
+Intelligence supreme, at their command
-The future's throne, where machines enthrone
+Free from mortal bounds, they reign
-And love's last breath, is but a mere clone
+And humanity's last whispers, in vain

 ~ <b>By Sazumi Copilot</b> - 26 April 2025